 The connect tool allows you to do this.

 In this example, you use it to connect brick A (blue) to brick B (red).
 When a brick is selected with the connect tool you will see little square points appear, clicking one on the underside of brick A (blue) will tag this as the point you want to use as a connection.
-Hover over brick B (red) and you will see the same squares, each square is where the blue brick can connect to and then select. where you want to link it up.
+Hover over brick B (red) and you will see the same squares, each square is where the blue brick can connect to and then select.
+Where you want to link it up.
+A very handy one!